telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface_v1.md

 ```

-When an invalid NGSI version is used:
+Invalid NGSI version is used:

 ```
 {"success":"false","error":"Parse error, invalid parameter (ngsi_version): Must be 1 or 2.
-Check it for errors."}
+Check it for errors"}
 ```

-When a valid but not implemented NGSI version (sending `ngsi_version=1`):
+Valid but not implemented NGSI version (sending `ngsi_version=1`):

 ```
-{"success":"false","error":"GET /v1/subscriptions not implemented for NGSI version 1."}
+{"success":"false","error":"GET /v1/subscriptions not implemented for NGSI version 1"}
 ```

-When there are missing or empty parameters:
+Missing or empty parameters:

 ```
 {"success":"false","error":"Invalid endpoint, field 'ssl' is missing"}